Alwaki/Alwaki/README.md

 ### Hi there 👋

 My name is Alexander W. Kiessling.
-I am a fledgling robotics engineer / researcher.
+I enjoy working with robotics!

 <!--
 **Alwaki/Alwaki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.